kitzilla/notes-on-enabling-geodjango/README.md

     Shellscript for CentOS6 (and potentially Amazon Linux 1) by building GDAL from source Allows you to install GDAL in Python but not the latest version.
+5. docker-compose.yml

+    docker-compose file for testing

+6. testsite (directory)

+    A minimal Django 1.18 site to debug the scripts

 Author: Go Sato, 2019